 ii.
-Requirements for DOE/NNSA and Non-DOE/NNSA FFRDCs Included as a Subrecipient a.
-Authorization for non-DOE/NNSA FFRDCs The federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
-The use of a FFRDC must be consistent with its authority under its award.
+Requirements for DOE/NNSA and non-DOE/NNSA FFRDCs Included as a Subrecipient i.
+Authorization for non-DOE/NNSA FFRDCs ii.
+Authorization for DOE/NNSA FFRDCs

 DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines: